vader1359/todo-starter/README.md

     - [x] Sortable in the UI
     - [ ] Save all of them to backend'
     - [ ] Add animation to sortable
-- [ ] Make the item tilded while drag and drop
+- [x] Make the item tilded while drag and drop
 - [ ] Drag to delete item and list
 - [ ] Animation implementation
-- [ ] Handle Tab to next-input
 - [ ] Display ... if text is too long
 - [ ] Auto expand HTML input
 Feel free to add any more enhancements that you made here.